-- Establish a Communicable Disease Prevention Plan ("the Plan") and support communicable disease prevention at all levels of the organization. - Ensure the Plan is implemented and effective. - Provide information, supplies, and resources for communicable disease prevention to enable school administrators, managers, and supervisors to meet their responsibilities. - Collaborate with public health authorities on communicable disease prevention.
+- Establish the Plan and support communicable disease prevention at all levels of the organization. - Ensure the Plan is implemented and effective. - Provide information, supplies, and resources for communicable disease prevention to enable school administrators, managers, and supervisors to meet their responsibilities. - Collaborate with public health authorities on communicable disease prevention.